Mayamariaruth/quizzing/README.md

 ### Code

-_Code Institute's Love Maths Project credit_
-- The navigation toggle button.
-- Use the Main section to push the footer down.

 _External pages credit_
-- I drew help from [Codehal YouTube](https://www.youtube.com/watch?v=Vp8x8-reqZA&ab_channel=Codehal) for JavaScript.
-Some code is
+- I drew help from [Codehal YouTube](https://www.youtube.com/watch?v=Vp8x8-reqZA&ab_channel=Codehal) for some of the code found in the 'nextBtn' function and 'checkAnswer'function.

-- The lines on either side of the image in the About Me section were drawn from [Daniel Vassallo's comment on StackOverflow](https://stackoverflow.com/questions/3148415/how-to-make-a-vertical-line-in-html#:~:text=You%20can%20draw%20a%20vertical,width%20with%20any%20html%20element.&text=The%20width%20property%20determines%20the,the%20color%20of%20the%20line.).
+- W3Schools and StackOverflow

 ### Content

-- The texts for the home page were provided by the client Denice Hedstrom.
-- The offerings on the services page were provided by Denice Hedstrom.
+- The questions and answers were generated with ChatGPT.
-- The social media links were provided by Denice Hedstrom and link to her real Instagram page and Youtube channel.
+- The social media links direct to the homepages of each site.
 - The contact form is a mock form that opens a fourth page with a thank you note.
-- The icons in the footer/navigation bar were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The meditation link in the footer was shared by Denice Hedstrom.

 ### Media